ISISComputingGroup/ibex_developers_manual/Reflectometry-Composite-Driving-Layer.md

 The configuration for this is to add an engineering offset object to the IOCDriver as an argument this will do the following:

 1. Convert readbacks from the IOC PVWrapper to the uncorrected value
-1. Convert set-point readbacks from the IOC PVWrapper to the uncorrected value
-1. Convert set-points from the component to the value that needs setting
+1. Convert set-points from the component to the correct value that get sent to the PV
-1. Convert the initialised set-point from the motor to be the value that needs setting
-    1. This is hard because it is the inverse of an `nxn` matrix potentially.
+1. On initialisation to convert PV to set-point value to be initialised
+    1. This is hard because to calculate the value you need a beamline parameter value which is not yet set because it is being calculated.
+To avoid this we introduce the constraint that engineering corrections may only be functions of an autosaved beamline parameter or the motor position/pv on which the driver is based.